mreidsma/talks/aware/awareness.md

 Note:
 In the Topic Explorer, that phrase is missing.
 Summon 2.0 wasn't even announced to the public until a month later, March 18, 2013.
 So for five years, Wikipedia entries have remained frozen with early 2013 knowledge in Summon.

 This innaccuracy was a direct result of a decision made when developing the search and relevance algorithm for the Topic Explorer.
-Rather than handing off the selection process to Wikipedia's API, the Summon team built their own, but did not think of the consequences of a fixed set of reference materials in a fast-changing world.
+Rather than handing off the selection process to Wikipedia's API, the Summon team built their own, but did not think of the consequences of fixing a set of reference materials that prides itself on being up-to-date.

 -----